 By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 26 May 2017

 Coating solvents are aggressive enough to partially open up (swell) paint and display defects previously hiding beneath the surface.
-The type and strength of automotive ceramic coating solvents greatly vary depending on the manufacturer and the particular coating chemistry itself.
-Therefore, not every solvent of every coating is powerful enough to swell paint to the point of displaying phantom water spots.
-This might be why it is not a problem at the forefront of coating discussion groups or forum posts.
+The type and strength of ceramic coating solvents greatly vary depending on manufacturer and coating chemistry itself.
+Therefore, not every solvent of every coating is powerful enough to swell paint to display phantom water spots.
+This might be why it is not a problem at the forefront of Facebook coating discussion groups or automotive forum posts.

 The solvents of a particular coating, or of any polishing liquids, aren’t the cause here.
 It is HEAT, present at the time of the etching, that is the key culprit here!

 A Slow and Steady Mind and Process Wins the Phantom Water Spot War

 ** WARNING: the removal method explained here requires a great deal of PATIENCE and FINESSE for proper execution.
 If someone is upset/frustrated after regular attempts of phantom water spot removal fail, DO NO ATTEMPT THIS METHOD.
 Simply take a break and allow emotions to clear before proceeding.**